lucky-lanes/Lucky-Lanes/README.md

 # LuckyLanes
-This project is for the LuckyLanes bowling alley.
-Using Java and JavaFX.
+This project is for the LuckyLanes bowling alley to keep track of specific athlete data entered by a user and stored in a local database.
+The user can view athlete's data, manipulate athlete's data, view printable forms for data gathering, and print out athlete's data.
+The application uses Java and JavaFX.

 ## Setup For IDE Use
 You'll need to install the following libraries into your project (these libraries are in the google drive)